-- Evaluation of transfer credits is the responsibility of the appropriate Dean and will normally be carried out by program advisors; - Transfer credit will only be given to students who have been admitted to the program; - Transfer credit will only be given for credit courses that are equivalent to Yukon College courses from recognized colleges, universities, technical institutes, professional bodies and selected courses from high schools; - Official transcripts must be submitted, and course outlines should be submitted before credit transfer is considered; - A combination of transfer credit and course challenge will not exceed 50% of total credits required to complete the Yukon College program for which the student has applied; - Courses or programs may be deemed "stale-dated" and not eligible for transfer credit where in the opinion of the Dean, there is an 'obsolescence' of knowledge and/or skills;

-- Transfer credit will only be given for courses in which a grade of D (or equivalent) or higher has been achieved.
-However, minimum grade requirements in prerequisite courses (typically C or better) will normally apply; - Courses not taken at Yukon College for which transfer credit has been granted will not be included in the calculation of term or cumulative grade point averages; - For transfer credits that have no precise Yukon College equivalents, unassigned credits may be granted.
+- Yukon College is a participating member of BCAAT and ACAT and will assign transfer credit based on their transfer credit guidelines; - Evaluation of transfer credits (excluding BCAAT/ACAT courses) is the responsibility of the appropriate Dean and will normally be carried out by program advisors; - Transfer credit will only be given to students who have been admitted to the program; - Transfer credit will only be given for credit courses that are equivalent to Yukon College courses from recognized colleges, universities, technical institutes, professional bodies and selected courses from high schools (IB and AP courses); - Official transcripts must be submitted, and course outlines (when requested) should be submitted before credit transfer is considered; - A combination of transfer credit and course challenge will not exceed 50% of total credits required to complete the Yukon College program for which the student has applied; - All courses and previously earned credentials ten years old or less, whether from Yukon College or other institutions, will be considered for transfer towards a new credential.
+Exceptions to this are approved by the Registrar in consultation with the Dean of the program.
+Refer to section 5.11 on Levels of Certification for length of time permitted to complete a credential; - Transfer credit will only be given for courses in which a grade of C (or equivalent) has been achieved: - Courses not taken at Yukon College for which transfer credit has been granted will not be included in the calculation of term or cumulative grade point averages; - For transfer credits that have no precise Yukon College equivalents, unassigned credits may be granted.
 These will not be applied towards specific course requirements within the program.
-Normally these may be used to satisfy elective requirements. - International students (including those from the United States) will not normally be considered for transfer credit unless their transcripts are evaluated by certified Canadian transcript review services.
-These students are eligible to challenge for credit (see Section 3.04).
+Normally these may be used to satisfy elective requirements; - Transfer credit will not normally be considered for any student based on an international transcript.
+Transcripts that have been certified by a Canadian transcript review service may be considered as a basis for admission.

-3.06 Continuing Education Unit (CEU)
+3.07 Continuing Education Unit (CEU)